-If your boat is equipped with a transom-mounted boarding platform, please BEWARE OF:
+Boats equipped with a transom-mounted boarding platform have a few extra precautions to be aware of:

-- When re-boarding boat from water, make certain that BOAT ENGINE IS OFF.
-To board, carefully pull yourself onto boarding platform and enter cockpit of boat from REAR TRANSOM HATCH. - NEVER allow anyone on the boarding platform or in the water near the platform while the engine is running. - NEVER attempt to surf on or off the platform while the engine is running. - NEVER "Platform Drag" or touch the boarding platform from the water while the engine is running.

-- NEVER exceed the weight capacity of the boarding platform; all boarding platforms have weight limits.
-If there is no capacity decal, ASK YOUR DEALER IMMEDIATELY. - Boarding platforms may be WET AND SLIPPERY; advise passengers to use CAUTION and any available hand-holds when using the platform.
-NEVER apply wax to the working deck portion of the platform. - If the boarding platform is equipped with a ladder, be sure the ladder is fully retracted and secured before operating the boat. - If the boarding platform is removable, be sure it is properly secured before operating the boat.
+- When re-boarding boat from water, be sure that boat engine is off.
+To board, carefully pull oneself onto boarding platform and enter cockpit of boat from rear transom hatch. - NEVER allow anyone on the boarding platform or in the water near the platform while the engine is running. - NEVER attempt to surf on or off the platform while the engine is running. - NEVER "Platform Drag" or touch the boarding platform from the water while the engine is running. - NEVER exceed the weight capacity of the boarding platform; all boarding platforms have weight limits.
+If there is no capacity decal, ask your dealer. - Boarding platforms may be wet and slippery; advise passengers to use caution and any available hand-holds when using the platform.
+Never apply wax to the working deck portion of the platform. - If the boarding platform is equipped with a ladder, be sure the ladder is fully retracted and secured before operating the boat. - If the boarding platform is removable, be sure it is properly secured before operating the boat.